TaizWeb/dotfiles/README.md

+# dotfiles
-These are a collection of my dotfiles used on my linux machines.
+These are a collection of my dotfiles used on my Linux machines.

 ## Dumb Installation
 ### Vim (.vimrc)
 * Place the file in your home directory, for example (~/.vimrc)
 * You will also need [Vundle](https://github.com/VundleVim/Vundle.vim)
 * Install it with ``git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim``
+* Following that, open a new vim session and enter ``:VundleInstall`` to grab the plugins

 ### Bash (.bashrc)
 * Place the file in your home directory, for example (~/.bashrc)